FAQs about Commercial Drivers License Station (CDL)

 - Original social security card.

-- Acceptable proof of residency ( utility bill, rental contract)
+- Two forms of acceptable proof of principal residence in Hawaii (examples: utility bill, rental contract)

 - Current front facial picture, no smaller than a Passport photo.

 - Pass a written test consisting of general driving questions.
 Sample questions may be found in the Hawaii Drivers Manual.
 Please refer to the following state website for further information: http://hidot.hawaii.gov/highways/library/motor-vehicle-safety-office/.

 - The Hawaii Driver's Manual may also be found in most book stores, grocery or convenient markets.

 - May I use an Out of State CDL Permit to test here in Hawaii?